One number raised to the power of another is called a base. In the

 complex numbers, trigonometry, differential equationsm,,, and is one

-of the most important constants in maths, alongside the numberin
+of the most important constants in maths, alongside the number

 significance.